weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

 We're currently curating three corpora for the app, in **English**, **Spanish** and **German**.
 In some cases, you can even switch between translations of one and the same passage (not in all cases, though, the contents of our corpora are very different per language).
-This is a 1st of January example from Balzac's novel "Eugénie Grandet":
+This is a 1st-of-January example from Balzac's novel "Eugénie Grandet":

 <div id="tiwoligallery">
  <ul>